xtclang/xvm/README.md

 source files used in the Ecstasy toolchain contain UTF-8 characters.
 Also, to change the default encoding used in Windows, go to the "Administrative" tab of the "Region" settings Window (also accessed from Control Panel), click the "Change system locale..." button and check the box labeled "Beta: Use UTF-8 for worldwide language support".

 Instructions for getting started can be found in our [Contributing to Ecstasy](CONTRIBUTING.md) document.

+## Cleaning the build

+You can clean everything in a build by running

+    ./gradlew clean

+However, note that if you restart the build, a lot of intermediary outputs will be cached.
+The XDK and XTC plugin use the Gradle build system intrinsics to only compile what has provably mutated its outputs and inputs.
+This should be stable, and is by design.
+You should really never have to clean your build to test any incremental change.
+This is even true if you modify the plugin implementation in the XDK repo, as we are using included builds everywhere we should.
+The end goal is that any change will only require rebuilding, and that rebuild should only build exactly what is necessary.

+Should you, for any reason, need to clear the caches, and really start fresh, you can run the script

+./bin/purge-all-build-state.sh

+Or do the equivalent actions manually:

+*
+* Kill all Gradle daemons.
+* Close any open projects in your IDEs, to avoid restarting them with a large state change under the hood.
+* Delete the $GRADLE_USER_HOME/cache and $GRADLE_USER_HOME/daemons directories; note - this invalidates
+  caches for all Gradle builds on your current system, and rebuilds a new Gradle version.
+* Run 'git clean -xfd' in your build root.
+Note that this may also delete any IDE configuration that resides in your build.
+You may want to preserve e.g. the ".idea" directory, and then you can do "git clean -xfd -e .idea" or perform a dry run "git clean -xfdn", to see what will be deleted.
+Note that if you are at this level of purging stuff, it's likely a bad idea to hang on to your IDE state anyway.

 ## Debugging the build

 The build should be debuggable through any IDE, for example IntelliJ, using its Gradle tooling API hook.
 You can run any task in the project in debug mode from within the IDE, with breakpoints in the build scripts and/or the underlying non-XTC code, for example in Javatools, to debug the compiler, runner or disassembler.

 ### Augmenting the build output